ArnaudPannatier/PCSC2017_Group8/README.md

 ## List of Features
 ### Available solvers

 Below are the list of implemented solvers and their constructors.
+More information can be found through the doxygen documentation at html/annotated.html

 #### Direct solvers :
 - LU